Walking a Mile in My Nervous System

 I grew up inside chronic, destabilizing, identity-shaping trauma — the kind that teaches a little boy to read danger faster than language can form, and the kind that rearranges his sense of self before ever having a chance to understand who he truly was.

 I know what it means to shapeshift and disassociate for safety.
-I know what it means to be the emotional barometer in every room, gaging attitudes and perceptions.
-I know what it means to internalize rejection, spiritual manipulation, and conditional belonging from such a young age that it felt like and was engrained as truth.
+I know what it means to be the emotional barometer in every room, gauging attitudes and perceptions.
+I know what it means to internalize rejection, spiritual manipulation, and conditional belonging from such a young age that it felt like and was ingrained as truth.

 My journey includes overcoming developmental trauma, surviving spiritual and identity-based coercion, wrestling with self-sabotage, confronting shame-conditioned behavior, and learning to separate my identity from the systems and people who tried to define it.